-||Regulators have intensified scrutiny of PFAS chemicals in the wake of growing environmental concerns with certain applications, such as long-chain fluorinated polymers that are used in fire suppressing foams.
-These concerns have resulted in initiatives at both the state and federal levels of the U.S. government and abroad to tightly regulate PFAS chemicals individually and as a class.
-NCTO’s FluoroTechnology Working Group continued to monitor and engage on this issue in 2020, including submitting comments to European government regulatory entities, interacting with U.S. government regulatory agencies, and monitoring federal legislative initiatives associated with PFAS restrictions.
+Federal and state regulators have intensified scrutiny of PFAS chemicals in the wake of growing environmental concerns with certain applications, such as fluorinated polymers used in fire suppressing foams.
+These concerns have resulted in initiatives in Congress, the Biden administration, numerous state governments, and abroad to tightly regulate PFAS chemicals individually and as a class.
+NCTO’s FluoroTechnology Working Group worked with congressional allies to keep language out of the FY 2024 NDAA that would have banned Defense Department procurement of PFAS-treated textile and apparel products.